hmrc/customs-data-store/README.md

 ## GET /eori/xieori-information

-An endpoint that provides XI EORI information for the requested EORI
+An endpoint that provides XI EORI information for the requested EORI.

 ### Response body